Disney Accused of Using Stolen Technology in Hit Films

 Rearden seeks damages and an injunction banning the distribution of those films without its permission and prohibiting Disney from using its patented technology without authorization in future films.

-Rearden is represented by Rio Pierce of Hagens Berman Sobol Shapiro in Berkeley.
+Rearden is represented by Rio Pierce of Hagens Berman Sobol Shapiro in Berkeley, and by Steve Berman and Mark Carlson in Seattle.

 The Walt Disney Company did not immediately respond to an email seeking comment Tuesday morning.